dariober/Java-cafe/MarkDupsByStartEnd/README.md

 # Mark duplicates by read 5' and 3'end position

-Get compiled jar from [releases](https://github.com/dariober/Java-cafe/releases).
+Get compiled `MarkDupsByStartEnd.jar` from [releases](https://github.com/dariober/Java-cafe/releases).

 `MarkDupsByStartEnd.jar` marks *single end* reads as duplicates if they share the same **start and end** position.